-The interest rate represents the amount your lender is charging you to borrow money.
-It’s expressed as a percentage of your principal and doesn’t reflect any fees or other charges that might be connected to your loan.
+As with any loan, the interest rate represents the amount your lender is charging you to borrow money.
+It’s expressed as a percentage of your loan principal and doesn’t reflect any fees or other charges that might be connected to your loan.

-What Is Student Loan APR, and How Is It Different From Interest Rate?
+What Is the Student Loan APR, and How Is It Different From Interest Rate?

-The annual percentage rate (APR), represents a more comprehensive view of what you’re being charged—meaning it includes additional loan fees, if there are any.
+The annual percentage rate (APR) represents a more comprehensive view of what you’re being charged.
+APR includes additional loan fees, if there are any.
 Because of that, a loan’s APR may be higher than its interest rate.

-What Additional Fees / Charges Might Be Included in Student Loan APR?
+What Additional Fees / Charges Might Be Included in a Student Loan APR?

 If a Loan’s Interest Rate and APR Are the Same, Does That Mean There Are No Hidden Fees?